Enterprise-CMCS/managed-care-review/docs/Technologies.md

 ### React Testing Library

 [Testing library](https://testing-library.com) provides utility functions for testing DOM elements.
 We use the [version](https://testing-library.com/docs/react-testing-library/intro) specific to React.
-React Testing Library facilitates tests that find and interact with elements there like a user would.
-It also allows provides a useful set of [matchers](https://github.com/testing-library/jest-dom#custom-matchers).
+React Testing Library facilitates tests that find and interact with elements like a user would.
+It also provides a useful set of [matchers](https://github.com/testing-library/jest-dom#custom-matchers).

 ### Pa11y and Cypress-Audit